enderphan94/PythonProject/README.md

 Developed by Ender Phan and Kustas Kurval.

 This project is served for Python Subject taught by Lecturer.
-Lauri Võsandi- Estonian IT College.
+Lauri Võsandi-EIK
 # Information

 <p>Environment: <i>Window ( Linux )</i> <br>